- Health Concerns

 For example, in your wrist region, you have eight small carpal bones that are neatly arranged in two rows.
 Each of these carpal bones should have a certain amount of give, called joint play.
 An experienced practitioner can put each of your carpal bones (and the bones that lie below and above your carpal bones) through various ranges of motion to help ensure that the synovial linings in this region aren't being irritated by your everyday activities.

-A good practitioner can also provide guidance on how to do specific stretches and exercises with the affected area to help promote optimal joint motion and reduce the likelihood of having a ganglion cyst come back.
+A good practitioner can also provide guidance on how to do specific stretches and exercises with the affected area to help promote optimal joint motion and reduce the likelihood of having a ganglion cyst come back - the video at the top of this page demonstrates several such movements to help address recurrent wrist issues.

 Sometimes, a ganglion cyst arises from a tendon sheath, though this scenario is less common than cysts that arise from within joints.
 In the case of a cyst that comes from a tendon sheath, it's still wise to follow the steps above i.e. visit your physician to confirm the diagnosis, and try to identify everyday activities that may be aggravating the tendon/muscle involved.